Clinics and Services

 Fees for Private Services

 The NHS does not cover every type of service.

 The practice provides a number of services outside of the NHS for which there is a charge such as medical examinations or reports required for insurance or driving.

-Please click here for our private fee list.
+Please see our Non-NHS Work page for our private fee list.